goschtl/zope/bluebream/website/docs/v1.0/gettingstarted.rst

 .. note:: Alternate Project Templates

-   Alternate project templates will be available from 1.0b1 release onwards, and it is `documented in the wiki
+   Another project template named ``bluebream_simple`` is also available, and it is `documented in the wiki
    <http://wiki.zope.org/bluebream/AlternateProjectTemplates>`_.

 .. _started-building: